ddmitov/perl-executing-browser/README.md

 ## Compile-time Requirements

-Qt headers and GCC compiler from any standard Qt4 or Qt5 development bundle are the only compile-time requirements of the project.
+GCC compiler and Qt5 headers from any standard Qt5 development bundle are the only compile-time requirements of the project.

 Compiled and tested successfully using:
-* Qt Creator 2.5.0 and Qt 4.8.2 on 32-bit Debian Linux,
 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,
-* Qt Creator 3.2.1 and Qt 4.8.6 on 32-bit Debian Linux,
 * Qt Creator 3.1.1 and Qt 5.3.0 on 64-bit Lubuntu 14.10 Linux,
 * Qt Creator 3.1.1 and Qt 5.4.1 on 64-bit Lubuntu 15.04 Linux
 (main development and testing platform - Dimitar D. Mitov),
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
 * Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5
-(main development and testing platform - Valcho Nedelchev),
+(main development and testing platform - Valcho Nedelchev).

 ## Runtime Requirements

-* Qt libraries - Qt4 libraries, if you compiled the program using Qt4 classes, or Qt5 libraries, if you compiled the program using Qt5 classes.
+* Qt5 libraries,
 * Perl5 distribution - any standard Linux, Mac or Windows Perl distribution.

 ## Limitations